Wreckhunter.net

 These days most boaters and divers use electronic charts.
 They are convenient and fun to use, and very accurate.
 But choosing a chart viewing system and learning how to use it, requires some effort on your part.
 If you're new to this endeavor, you'll need to read up on the subject and consult some experts.

-If you're using a laptop computer, you'll need to install chart viewing software and charts, and connect a GPS unit.
+If you're using a laptop computer, you'll need to install chart viewing software and charts, and connect a GPS receiver.
 If you're using a chart plotter, the unit probably will come with all the necessary components and software.
 For either system, make sure you have all the chart images that you may need.
-Depending on your system, chart images are stored and loaded onto a hard disk, flash memory card or other storage device.
+Depending on your system, chart images are stored on a hard disk, flash memory card or other storage device.

 Laptop Computer